Leverage the Power of the Pre-Screening Interview to Fill Open Positions—Fast!

 Specific Job Questions

-Such questions help you see if the candidate suits the role for which they’re applying.
+Such questions help you see if the candidate suits the role and work environment for which they’re applying.

 - What goals do you have within the next five years?